Skip to content ↓

 English

-Our focus texts will be Beowulf, Clockwork and When the Mountains Roared.
-In response to these texts, we will write predictions, character analyses, diary entries, persuasive leaflets and letters, as well as focusing on grammar.
+Our focus texts will be The Explorer and Holes and, in response to these texts, we will write predictions, character analyses, first-person accounts, narratives, adverts and balanced arguments.
 We will also be using co-operative improvement to edit and improve our writing.

 In our whole class guided reading sessions, we will read a range of fiction and non-fiction texts.
 We will focus on a different type of question in each session, including retrieval, vocabulary, inference and deduction.
 We will have a big focus on using evidence from the text to support our answers.